-We could build our functional model graphically by building either an activity diagram or an enhanced functional flow block diagram (EFFBD) of our context function, Perform System Context Functions.
+We could build our functional model graphically by building either an activity diagram or an enhanced functional flow block diagram (EFFBD) of our context function, \Perform System Context Functions.
 For this example, we will use the activity diagram to show the behavior at the context level.
 The GENESYS activity diagrams and EFFBDs have the classic features of logic structures and functional decomposition.
 The logic constructs allow you to indicate the control structure and sequencing relationships of Functions.

-NOTE: The following steps use the activity diagram, which is not available in GENESYS Essentials using the traditional base view set.
+NOTE: The following steps use the Activity diagram.
 Similar actions can be performed in the EFFBD.

-- In the Browser pane, select the Function entity Perform System Context Functions. - 6.
-Click the Activity Diagram tab | Activity | to open an activity diagram of the selected entity.
+- 5. In the Browser pane, select the Function entity Perform System Context Functions. - 6.
+Click the Activity Diagram tab \ \frac{\gamma}{\gamma} \text{ Activity} \ \ \text{to open an activity diagram of the selected entity.} command and selecting Horizontal.

 NOTE: The default orientation for an Activity diagram is vertical (top to bottom).
 For our example, we have changed the orientation to horizontal (left to right).
-You can do this from the ribbon by clicking on the Layout command and selecting Horizontal.
+You can do this from the ribbon by clicking on the Layout icon on the Diagram ribbon and